f00f-nyc/roads-python3/README.md

 If you've done that, you only need to clone your private repository and start hacking away!
 Once you push to it, deployments will happen automatically.

-If you want to get into the details of what was deployed, passwords, and locations, please read `/opt/lib/roads/README.txt`.
+If you want to get into the details of what was deployed, passwords, and locations, please decrypt `/opt/lib/roads/README.gpg` with your job id.